mido/mido/README.rst

     and overriding a few methods, or by duck typing.

   * includes a reusable MIDI parser.

+  * includes programs for playing MIDI files, listing ports and serving and forwarding ports over a network

   * works in Python 2 and 3.